-At 10.2 percent in 2008, the unemployment rate in St Albans is higher than the rate for Queens (8.5 percent) and the city as a whole (8.8 percent) according to the 2006-2010 ACS for St Albans and the 2008-2010 ACS for Queens and NYC.
+At 10.2 percent in 2008, the unemployment rate in St. Albans is higher than the rate for Queens (8.5 percent) and the city as a whole (8.8 percent) according to the 2006-2010 ACS for St. Albans and the 2008-2010 ACS for Queens and NYC.
 The unemployment rate is defined by the Census as "All civilian 16 years old who" were neither 'at work' nor 'with job but not at work' during the reference week, were looking for work during the last 4 weeks, and were available to start a job."

 Among those employed a greater share of workers living in St. Albans work in Transportation, Warehousing, and Utilities and in Social Services than workers living in Queens and New York City as a whole.
 This is likely due to the presence of two major employment generators in these sectors located in close proximity to the neighborhood: JFK Airport and the St. Albans Community Living Center (St. Albans Veterans Administration Hospital.)
-Correspondingly, a higher percentage of St Albans residents are government workers than in the borough and the city.
+Correspondingly, a higher percentage of St. Albans residents are government workers than in the borough and the city.

 This alternative will have a negligible, somewhat positive effect on the socioeconomic environment.
 Construction and operation of the columbarium may provide temporary support jobs or bring workers into Queens County resulting in a minor economic benefit.
+The project will replace derelict, blighted buildings, with a perpetual, aesthetic and landscaped site.